-- 1 On the Databases dashboard, select the check box for the agent with the settings you want to clone. - 2 Click Agent settings and then Administration. - 3 In the Administration dashboard, click Alarms. - 4 Click Set configuration on selected agents. - The Clone Alarm-related Settings to Other Agents dialog box opens. - 5 In the Select the source agent drop-down list, you should see the agent you selected. - 6 In the Select the target agents table, select the check boxes for agents that should inherit settings from the source agent. - 7 Click Apply. - 8 When prompted for confirmation, click Yes.
+- 1 On the Databases dashboard, select the check box for the agent with the settings you want to clone. - 2 Click Settings and then Administration. - 3 In the Administration dashboard, click Alarms. - 4 Click Set configuration on selected agents. - The Clone Alarm Settings cross Agents dialog box opens. - 5 In the Select the source agent drop-down list, you should see the agent you selected. - 6 In the Select the target agents table, select the check boxes for agents that should inherit settings from the source agent. - 7 Click Apply. - 8 When prompted for confirmation, click Yes.